-Note: The string "ř" stands for the Unicode character LATIN SMALL LETTER R WITH CARON, and the string "č" stands for the Unicode character LATIN SMALL LETTER C WITH CARON, following the "XML Notation" used in [IRI] to represent characters that cannot be rendered in ASCII-only documents (note also that these characters are represented in their stringprep canonical form).
+Note: The string "ř" stands for the Unicode character LATIN SMALL LETTER R WITH CARON, and the string "č" stands for the Unicode character LATIN SMALL LETTER C WITH CARON.
+The "&#x..." form is used in this document as a notational device to represent Unicode characters, following the "XML Notation" used in [IRI] to represent characters that cannot be rendered in ASCII-only documents.
+An XMPP IRI MUST contain the Unicode characters themselves, not the representation in XML Notation (in particular, note that the "#" character is forbidden in IRI syntax).
+An XMPP URI MUST properly escape such characters, as described below.
 The '<' and '>' characters are not part of the address itself but are provided to set off the address for legibility.
-For those who do not read Czech, this example could be Anglicized as "george@czech-lands.example/In Prague".
+(For those who do not understand the Czech language, this example could be Anglicized as "george@czech-lands.example/In Prague".)